badc0re/REST-API-challenge/README.md

 is converted into Movie() object and after that for each incoming movie it tries to find match based on some rules.
 Also i have used Cosine scorer in order to find string similarities of the tokens, this can be changed if tested which scorer will be the most appropriate.
+The cosine scorers finds string similarities in the "title" and "description" fields.

 The needed requirements for the challenge are in the "requirements.txt"